• Home

 • Pro 3 – Allow you to accelerate graduation: Occasionally, time becomes extremely important (especially if you’re running out of GI Bill credits).
 In these situations, changing a degree may allow you to speed up graduation.
 For example, assume you spent two years working towards completing a biology major.
 To complete that major may require another year.
 However, some schools also offer general science majors.
 As such, it may be possible to apply your biology credits to meet all of the general science major requirements, speeding up your graduation in the process.

-Cons To Changing Majors
+Cons Of Changing Majors

 While advantages exist, there are also several disadvantages to changing majors.
 Students considering this move should determine whether any of the below cons apply to their situation.
 If so, changing majors may not make sense, especially if these drawbacks outweigh the potential benefits.